pzivich/Delicatessen/docs/Examples.rst

     mestimate = MEstimator(psi, init=[0, 1])
     mestimate.estimate()

-The M-estimator will solve for theta via a root finding procedure.
+The M-estimator will solve for :math:`\theta` via a root finding procedure.
 For the sandwich variance, `delicatessen` uses a numerical approximation procedure for the derivative.
 This is different from the closed-form variance estimator provided in Chapter 7, but both should return the same answer (within computational error).
 The advantage of the numerical derivatives are that they can be done for arbitrary estimating equations.